tel: +48 22 499 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Potential hazard associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of child safety.
-It's also worth noting that tiny parts of these magnets can complicate diagnosis after entering the body.
+• Potential hazard arising from small pieces of magnets pose a threat, when accidentally ingested, which becomes significant in the context of child safety.
+Additionally, tiny parts of these magnets can be problematic in medical diagnosis in case of swallowing.

 Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
 This is because many of these devices are equipped with a function that deactivates the device in a magnetic field.